hayoungjungg/MythTriage/README.md

 MythTriage is designed to automatically evaluate and classify YouTube videos for opioid use disorder myths.
 The triage pipeline uses a lightweight model (DeBERTa-v3-base) for routine cases and defers harder ones to state-of-the-art, but costlier large language models (GPT-4o) to provide robust, cost-efficient, and high-performing detection of opioid use disorder myths on YouTube.
 For more details, please read the paper.

-## Types of Opioid Use Disorder Myths Detected

-MythTriage detects and classifies 8 categories of prevalent opioid use disorder myths recognized by major health organizations and validated by clinical experts:

-- **M1**: Agonist therapy or medication-assisted treatment (MAT) for OUD is merely replacing one drug with another
-- **M2**: People with OUD are not suffering from a medical disease treatable with medication from a self-imposed condition maintained through the lack of moral fiber
-- **M3**: The ultimate goal of treatment for OUD is abstinence from any opioid use (e.g., Taking medication is not true recovery)
-- **M4**: Only patients with certain characteristics are vulnerable to addiction
-- **M5**: Physical dependence or tolerance is the same as addiction
-- **M6**: Detoxification for OUD is effective
-- **M7**: You should only take medication for a brief period of time
-- **M8**: Kratom is a non-addictive and safe alternative to opioids

 ## Repository Structure

 ```